 As Kezia and Lottie approach their new house, they experience it like this:

 …they were clanking through a drive that cut through the garden like a whiplash, looping suddenly an island of green, and behind the island, but out of sight until you came upon it, was the house.
 It was long and low built, with a pillared veranda and balcony all the way round.
 The soft white bulk of it lay stretched upon the green garden like a sleeping beast.
 And now one and now another of the windows leaped into light.
 Someone was walking through the empty rooms carrying a lamp.
 From the window downstairs the light of a fire flickered.
 A strange beautiful excitement seemed to stream from the house in quivering ripples.

 In common with contemporary short story writers such as Alice Munro, Mansfield had the ability to write a story over a condensed period of time (here it’s seven days) but convey to the reader that it takes place over a much longer period of time.
 She does this by juxtaposing the various experiences of time:

-- The characters are each caught up in their daily routines, mostly unable to look beyond any given moment, though the grandmother thinks back on her time in Tasmania.
+The characters are each caught up in their daily routines.
+They are mostly unable to look beyond any given moment, though the grandmother thinks back on her time in Tasmania.
 Looking back in time is often the preserve of the elderly in storytelling.
-Younger characters, especially adults with young children, are rarely afforded time to reflect outside the immediacy of their daily lives.
+Younger characters, especially adults with young children, rarely reflect outside the immediacy of their daily lives.

 The Moon gives a feeling of legend to the story.

-- The moon is seen by Kezia when it is in its first quarter, low in the sky, rising over the ocean
+- Kezia sees the moon in its first quarter, low in the sky, rising over the ocean

-- In section four, Beryl undresses in the moonlight: high in the sky
+- In section four, Beryl undresses in the moonlight.
+The moon is high in the sky

 - Later, Linda watches two moths flying round and round bringing ‘the silence and the moonlight in with them on their silent silent wings’.